 Mung Bean Hummus is a delicious, healthy bean dip that's a great alternative to traditional chickpea hummus.
 Quick-cooking mung beans blend up silky smooth with tahini, lime juice, and a touch of garlic.

-As you can see, it's a veritable hummus party up in here.
-So if you're questioning whether the world really needs another hummus recipe I'll ask you to reserve judgement until you've shovelled a scoop of this silky smooth Mung Bean Hummus into your mouth.
+It's no secret that I am a lover of hummus, as is evidenced by this Chipotle Hummus, this Pumpkin Hummus, and these Roasted Cauliflower Hummus Bowls.
+So if you're questioning whether the world really needs another hummus recipe I'll ask you to reserve judgement until you've shoveled a scoop of this silky smooth Mung Bean Hummus into your mouth.

 If you have a bag of mung beans kicking around your cupboard and don't know what to do with them, or are using up what's left after making this delicious Mung Bean and Coconut Curry, then fire up your food processor and let's make some hummus already.

-Step 1: Put the mung beans into your food processor or blender and pulse to break them down.
+Put the mung beans into your food processor or blender and pulse to break them down.

-Step 2: Add the tahini, garlic, and lime juice.
+Add the tahini, garlic, and lime juice.

-Step 3: Blend until smooth.
+Blend until smooth.
 Add water, one tablespoon at a time, until the hummus has reached your desired consistency.

 That's it!
 You're done!